 Retirement of 20 years

-Let’s start with a retirement period of 20 years.
+We start with a retirement period of 20 years.
 Your retirement is successful if you still have money after twenty years.
-I am going to use a 4% withdrawal rate for this simulation.
+I use a 4% withdrawal rate for this simulation.

 Here are the success rates for different withdrawing frequencies and different portfolios:

 Over 20 years, these simulations are not very interesting.
-You basically have a very high chance of success.
-You could actually use a higher withdrawal rate and still be fine.
-But we are mostly talking about early retirement, so 20 years is a short retirement time.
+You have a very high chance of success.
+You could use a higher withdrawal rate and still be fine.
+But we mostly talk about early retirement, so 20 years is a short time.

 For all the other portfolios, the differences are not significant with withdrawing frequency.
 So, we need to increase our retirement period to see if something is interesting.